 Keep in mind the cattle are not being butchered FOR their tallow, but for their meat.

-Therefore, if meat eaters exist, cattle will be processed.
 When processed, if the tallow wasn’t being used, we’d be wasting a precious resource.

-There are Other Non-Animal Options
+We Understand, Yes, There are Non-Animal Options

 Although recently humans have had the option to be selective with what we consume and use, with all the commercial, store-bought options available, there was once a time when we all had to use what was available to us locally to survive.